Innercise: Practice Creative Visualization and Make Your Dreams a Reality

 But this process doesn’t happen subconsciously.
 You have to take the time to create a clear image for your mind to focus on.
 Only then can you turn your idea into a vision that you can move toward with certainty.

-Practices like visualization, meditation, self-reflection, and mindfulness help stimulate new, positive neural pathways.
+Practices like creative visualization techniques, meditation, self-reflection, and mindfulness help stimulate new, positive neural pathways.

 This Innercise is called, "Cognitive Priming."
 It will help you to enhance the genius part of your brain, gain clarity on what you want, achieve your goals, and bring your vision to fruition.